Kira-Legacy/Kira-Legacy/README.md

 - 💻 Currently spending time on computers to improve my skills as a developer.
 - ⚡️ Fun fact about me 😁: I am very much into the military world.🎖
 - 🤝🏾 Let's Collab!
-- 🗣 "I am a very junior person in the tech-industry.
+- 🗣 Lastly I would like to say "I am a very junior person in the tech-industry.
 Please don't mind if you see silly codes all over my GitHub, <br> 🤚🏾 or I discuss with you on very basic issues. <br> 🤞🏾 I am trying my best everyday, to be better than my yesterday." 🍀

 <div align = "center">
   <img src = "https://github.com/Kira-Legacy/Image_Repo/blob/main/Coder%20matrix.gif" alt="Coding" width="100%" height="500px">